Connecting communities through art

 Stockland’s Public Art Strategy has allowed the company to extend its commitment to the objectives of its First Nations Strategy and actions of its Reconciliation Action Plan by providing platforms for meaningful engagement, deep storytelling, Designing for Country, and Indigenous procurement.

-At Stockland Point Cook, the company collaborated with longstanding community partner CoLocal and artists Fiona Clarke and Kenneth McKean to create a 50-metre-long road mural, The Point Cook Rainbow Serpent.
+At Stockland Point Cook in Melbourne, the company collaborated with longstanding community partner CoLocal and artists Fiona Clarke and Kenneth McKean to create a 50-metre-long road mural, The Point Cook Rainbow Serpent.

 The mural was a group effort with the local community and the artists painting the artwork across nearly 400 hours.
 The artists chose the Rainbow Serpent for its strong connection to the Aboriginal community, while the many colours used represent the diversity of the Point Cook community.